autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/class-design.md

 RCLCPP_COMPONENTS_REGISTER_NODE(autoware::gnss_poser::GNSSPoserNode)
 ```

-- The component should be registered at the end of the `autoware_gnss_poser.cpp` file, outside the namespaces.
+- The component should be registered at the end of the `gnss_poser_node.cpp` file, outside the namespaces.

 ### Libraries